Civil Forfeiture or Criminal Prosecution

 A copy of the policy can be found here: http://big.assets.huffingtonpost.com/AGassetforfetureorder.pdf

 The significance of the policy statement cannot be understated.
 Instead of taking both property or money and initiating a criminal prosecution, states will have to chose whether to keep money they believe is being used for illegal purposes or prosecute a crime under state law.

-Attorneys in the Berry Law Firm have already used this policy statement to the advantage of clients – working out dismissals of criminal charges in exchange for voluntary forfeiture of assets or money.
+Attorneys in the Berry Law have already used this policy statement to the advantage of clients – working out dismissals of criminal charges in exchange for voluntary forfeiture of assets or money.

-If you or somebody you know has a criminal case in Nebraska or if the state or federal government is threatening to take property or money, contact an attorney with the Berry Law Firm for a free consultation.
+If you or somebody you know has a criminal case in Nebraska or if the state or federal government is threatening to take property or money, contact an attorney with the Berry Law for a free consultation.